The Neat and Tidy Man

 Beard Balm Is Not an All‑In‑One Product

-But once your beard is bushier, you’ll notice it doesn’t offer much in the way of shaping or hold, despite marketing claims.
-And it certainly won’t support the curl of a handlebar.
+If you wear a neatly trimmed beard and mustache, balm can prevent frizz and flyaways.
+But once your beard is bushier, you’ll notice it doesn’t offer much in the way of hold, despite marketing claims.
+And it cannot support the curl of a handlebar.

-Why Some Balms Claim to “Hold”
+Why Some Balms Claim to Hold

 Why Do Beard Balms Contain Beeswax?

-Manufacturers could just as easily use:
+As in other hair pomades, manufacturers could just as easily use:

 Mustache Wax